-How To Say Hello In German
+How To Offer A Warm Welcome In German

 Greetings are essential to language: we greet to acknowledge each other’s presence, to express happiness when seeing a friend, to stay in touch with people and also to comply with social etiquette.
 Greetings are one of the first verbal routines learned by children and usually the first thing you learn in a language class.
 I personally do not feel like I am ready to fully throw myself into any language until I know how to say hello, bye, how are you? and I’m alright.

-Heading back up to the much flatter but nonetheless scenic north of Germany, you will likely hear "Moin" which is dialect for "Morgen" , which, in turn, is short for the standard German "Guten Morgen" or, as you might know it, Good morning.
-People might even greet you with a spirited "Moin, moin!", but these variations are likely to only be used up until about midday.
-After 12 o’clock you will start to hear "Guten Tag" just about everywhere in Germany — that is good day, or the shortened version, "Tag," sometimes lazily pronounced as "Tach."
-In the workplace, your colleagues will express a sonorous "Mahlzeit" before and around lunchtime, which literally means meal time but carries the connotation of enjoy your meal!
+Heading back up to the much flatter but nonetheless scenic north of Germany, you will likely hear moin, the dialect form of morgen, which in turn is short for the standard German Guten Morgen (Good morning).
+People might even greet you with a spirited Moin, moin!, but these variations are likely to only be used up until about midday.
+After 12 o’clock you will start to hear Guten Tag just about everywhere in Germany — that is “good day” — or the shortened version, Tag, sometimes lazily pronounced as Tach.
+In the workplace, your colleagues will express a sonorous Mahlzeit before and around lunchtime, which literally means “meal time” but carries the connotation of “enjoy your meal!”

-In the evenings, you can greet people with "Guten Abend," which means good evening, or, if you’re grumpy and tired, a shortened "n’Abend" will suffice.
-If you’re the kind of person who doesn’t keep track of the time of day, you might just want to go for the all-rounder "grüß dich" (greet you) which you can say whenever you want.
+In the evenings, you can greet people with Guten Abend (good evening) or, if you’re grumpy and tired, a shortened n’Abend will suffice.
+If you’re the kind of person who doesn’t keep track of the time of day, you might just want to go for the all-rounder grüß dich (greet you), which you can say whenever you want.

-Talking about universal all-rounders: what about hey?
-It works in so many languages, and German is no exception.
-The same is true for jo (pronounced like ‘yo’), just make sure you spell it with j rather than y.
-Both are rather informal though, so it might not get you a smile in your local Bürgeramt (citizens registration office).
-You can also greet your mates with a relaxed "alles klar?"(literally all clear, meaning you’re all right?), or with a swag "was geht ab?" which almost sounds like its English equivalent of, "what’s up?”
-And finally, there is of course the mysterious "na…?"
-This can mean a myriad things but one thing’s for sure — it is always an invitation to start a nice little chat.
+Talking about universal all-rounders: what about Hey or Hi?
+They work in so many languages, and German is no exception.
+The same is true for jo (pronounced like YO), just make sure you spell it with a J rather than a Y. These options are rather informal though, so it might not get you a smile in your local Bürgeramt (citizens registration office).
+You can also greet your friends with a relaxed alles klar? (literally “all clear,” meaning “you’re all right?”), or with a swag Was geht ab? which almost sounds like its English equivalent of “what’s up?”
+And finally, there is the mysterious na…?
+While this can mean a myriad things, one thing’s for sure — it is always an invitation to start a nice little chat.